vijay-shankaranand/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

-* A person can have any number of tags (including 0)
+* A person can have any number of tags
 * A person must have mandatory fields name, phone number, email and address
 * Email should be in the appropriate (@xxx.com) format
 * Phone number should be in appropriate (8-digit numeric) format